 10b.2 The user of the UE where the floor participant 1 is located may be notified of the queue position.

 NOTE 2: Steps 10a.1 through 10.b2 are optional as indicated by the dashed box enclosing them.
-However if this box is implemented then either information flow 10a or 10b would occur.11.
-A floor taken message is sent to floor participant 1.
+However, if this box is implemented then either information flow 10a or 10b would occur.

+NOTE 3: Optionally, the authorized user (e.g., dispatcher) receiving notifications about another user when their floor request is queued, when their queued floor request is rejected and when their queued floor request is removed from the queue is not shown here for the sake of brevity.

+11. A floor taken message is sent to floor participant 1.

 12. The user of the UE where the floor participant 1 is located may be notified.